“The first occasion of your child telling a lie is not an occasion to be alarmed but an occasion for celebration”― Dr Kang Lee, Wall Street Journal.

 You don’t want to encourage lying of course.
 You can help to reduce the amount that they lie and try to stop it altogether for serious lies in the future, but sit back and cherish that first lie.
 They are growing up.

-11 SIMPLE WAYS TO HELP THEM GROW OUT OF LYING
+11 SIMPLE WAYS TO HELP YOUR TODDLER GROW OUT OF LYING

 A great opportunity to help them practice knowing fantasy VS reality

-Another good opportunity is through their imaginary friends if they have any.
-You can point out all the things that your child can do, that their imaginary friends can’t.
+If your child has an imaginary friend you can point out all the things that your child can do, that their imaginary friends can’t.
 Your child can eat their dinner, they can talk to friends, they can hug and kiss mummy and daddy.
-Imaginary friends can pick up their favorite toy.
+Imaginary friends can’t do any of those things.

 Stories are powerful and have an amazing way of influencing the way your child acts